gazoodle/geckolib/README.md

  - Added extra logging into to find out more about issue #28
  - Removed readline library as it isn't supported on Windows and it wasn't really doing anything
  - Added some extra doc for issue #18
+ - Added RFERR handler to client and simulator to start investigations

 ## Done/Fixed in 0.3.23
  - Demoted some INFO logging to DEBUG to reduce HA log file clutter